hardwarelayer/tientn-jboard-game/README.md

 ### Notes:

-I make a board game based on TripleA, this game will be more 'territory building' than the original.
+I make a board game based on TripleA, and add more 'territory building' features than the original.
+A special jCoin monetary unit, for human player to build bases, and tribute to allies and opponent's AI.

+A new AI with more realistic behavior, more flexible and faster for the existing Fast and Hard AI, which make the game unplayable because too much time of thinking, emulating, processing...
+The game is now more fun than before (in my opinion).

-Other feature: Language learning while playing
+Other feature: Language learning while playing to gain jCoin.

 I will try to make this game still compatible with the base TripleA, for any updates.